RaiyanJiyon/digital-electronics/README.md

 ---

 ### 4. Wishlist
-- Add/remove items to/from the wishlist.❌
+- Add/remove items to/from the wishlist.✅
-- Persistent wishlist storage.❌
+- Persistent wishlist storage.✅

 ---